seyur-lutchminarain/TwitterFeedSimulator/README.md

 # Project Name
+TwitterFeedSimulator

 ## Description
-[Project Name] is a C# console application that [briefly describe what the application does].
-This application is designed to [state the purpose or main functionality of the application].

-## Features
-- [Feature 1]
-- [Feature 2]
-- [Feature 3]
+TwitterFeedSimulator is a C# console application that simulates a twitter-like feed.
+It makes use of 2 text files contained in /Domain/Core/Stubs.
+The first file contains a list of users and their followers.
+The second file contains tweets.
+Given the users, followers and tweets, the application displays a simulated twitter feed for each user to the console.

-## Installation
+## Installation & Exexcution
 1. Clone the repository or download the ZIP file.
 2. Open the solution file ([ProjectName].sln) in Visual Studio.
 3. Build the solution to restore dependencies.
+4. Add a break point on Line 40 of the Program.cs file to verify the terminal output
-4. Run the application.
+5. Run the application.

-## Usage
-1. [Describe how to use the application]
-2. [Provide examples or screenshots if applicable]

-## Configuration
-- [Explain any configuration settings or environment variables required]
-- [Instructions on how to set them up]

-## Dependencies
-- [List any external libraries or packages used]
-- [Include version numbers]

 ## Contributing
 1. Fork the repository.